e-Announcement www.photography-now.com

 The exhibition ‹abstract› as the definition most simply states is quite simply an „abstract“ and concurrently a small exploration into the possibilites of abstract photography now.

+Since 2003 abstract photography has been a central and recurring theme of the gallery programme.
 Next to three artists the gallery has worked with since 2003 - Antonio Azuaga (Spain), Richard Caldicott (Great Britain) and John Goto (Great Britain), we have invited Edward Mapplethorpe (USA) and Silvio Wolf (Italy) to show their latest work.
 From the beginning of photography in the late 19th Century, the medium has often defined itself through the often dramatic rivalry of painting versus photography.

 But abstract photography has been a small but fascinating strand, ever since the beginnings, from Henry Fox Talbot’s experiments with photograms of metal gauze and lace to Moholy Nagy, Man Ray to contemporary artists like Adam Fuss, Wolfgang Tillmans or Richard Caldicott.